xregistry/spec/core/primer.md

 - **Discovery:** Where to produce/consume events?
 What endpoints exist?
 - **Validation:** How to validate event structures?
-- **Versioning:** How to version events – and see which versions exist?
+- **Versioning:** How to version metadata describing events – and see which versions exist?
+- **Serialization:** How are events serialized?
+How do their envelope (if any) and formats (XML / JSON Schema) look like?
 - **Extension Discovery:** How to identify which events using which specific extensions?